 Quality assurance and performance improvement (QAPI) is federal regulation for nursing homes participating in the Medicare and Medicaid programs.

-It’s a program that focuses on improving the lives of nursing home residents through continuous attention to quality of care, quality of life, and resident choice in consideration of safety.
+It’s a program that focuses on improving the lives of nursing home residents through continuous attention to the quality of care, quality of life, and resident choice in consideration of safety.

 Regulations require that a QAPI program include the full range of services offered by nursing homes, including food and nutrition services.